菜单

 Case Study #1: Discovery and Characterization of a Therapeutic Monoclonal Antibody for ADC Development

 Figure B: Internalization activity of lead antibodies compared to the benchmark (BMK1) in tumor cells, demonstrating comparable internalization efficiency.
-Dose-dependent epitope binning of lead antibodies with BMK1 confirmed antibodies with diverse binding epitopes are isolated from the screening campaign.
+Dose-dependent epitope binning of lead antibodies with BMK1 confirmed antibodies with diverse binding epitopes were isolated from the screening campaign.
 Dose-dependent cytotoxicity of ADC candidates (Fab-MMAE conjugates) showed comparable cytotoxicity to the benchmark, confirming its potential for ADC therapeutics development.

 Case Study #2: Discovery of a Monoclonal Antibody for Immunohistochemistry (IHC) Staining

 We employed hybridoma discovery technology and characterization studies to identify high-affinity monoclonal antibodies for immunohistochemistry (IHC) applications.
-Using ELISA-based screening and IHC validation, our platform enabled the selection of optimal mAb candidates with high affinity and binding performance.
+Using ELISA-based screening and IHC validation, our platform enabled the selection of optimal mAb leads with high affinity and binding performance.

 Figure A: Serum titer detection by ELISA, showing dose-dependent binding of antibodies against extracellular protein fragments of CD3.
 Mice were immunized with recombinant extracellular protein fragments to generate high-affinity monoclonal antibodies.